nagasella/esa/README.md

 table.add_component<animation, 5>(ANIMATION);
 ```

-This is not so much different comapred to adding a regular component, we only have a second template parameter that specifies the size of the underlying indexed series: essentially, `5` is the maximum number of entities _we expect_ will use this component; if we try to assign the `animation` component to a 6th entity, ESA will jsut throw an error.
+This is not so much different compared to adding a regular component, we only have a second template parameter that specifies the size of the underlying indexed series: essentially, `5` is the maximum number of entities _we expect_ will use this component; if we try to assign the `animation` component to a 6th entity, ESA will jsut throw an error.

 You can store indexed components in IWRAM similarly to [regular components](#storing-components-in-iwram), by creating an indexed series on the stack: